The Associated Press

-STATE COLLEGE, Pa.
-(AP) -- Penn State offensive lineman John Urschel will routinely provide a look at his journey leading to the NFL draft on May 8 in a series of diary entries.
-The all-Big Ten, third-team AP All-American has a Master's degree in math and was awarded the William V. Campbell Trophy as college football's top scholar-athlete.
-The 6-foot-3, 315-pound guard's fourth entry gives a look at adapting to no longer being a student-athlete and what drew him to football.
+Penn State offensive lineman John Urschel has periodically provided The Associated Press a look at his journey leading to the NFL draft in a series of diary entries.
+Urschel is an all-Big Ten guard, a third-team All-American and the Sullivan Award winner as the country’s top amateur athlete.
+He has a Master’s degree in math and was awarded the William V. Campbell Trophy as college football’s top scholar-athlete.
+This is his last entry before he finds out what team selects him.
+He is projected to be taken on the third day.

 Follow John Urschel at www.Twitter/mathmeetsfball

 Copyright 2014 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.